 This topic describes how to use a SET command to configure the time zone for a MaxCompute project.

-The following products support the time zone configuration feature:
+The following types of jobs support the time zone configuration feature:

 - If tasks are submitted to the MaxCompute computing cluster, the time zone of the project is automatically obtained.

 spark.driver.extraJavaOptions -Duser.timezone=America/Los_Angeles.
-The timezone parameter indicates the time zone you want to use.
+The timezone parameter indicates the time zone that you want to use.

 By default, the time zone of a MaxCompute project is UTC+8.
 The DATETIME, TIMESTAMP, and DATE fields and the related built-in time functions are all calculated based on UTC+8.
 You can use one of the following methods to configure the time zone:

 set odps.sql.timezone=<timezoneid>;statement along with a computing statement for execution.

 --Set the time zone to Asia/Tokyo.
 SET odps.sql.timezone=Asia/Tokyo; --Query the current time zone.
 SELECT getdate(); output: +------------+ | _c0 | +------------+ | 2018-10-30 23:49:50 | +------------+

 - Project level: Execute the

 setProject odps.sql.timezone=<timezoneid>;statement.
 Only the project owner has the permission to execute this statement.Notice After the time zone of a project is configured, it is used for all time computing, and the data of existing jobs is affected.
 Therefore, configure the time zone only when it is necessary.
 We recommend that you configure time zones only for new projects.